-A few other circumstances conspired to make it a difficult week–most notably, rain was pouring down when we arrived, and it rained for at least part of every day we were there.
-But my friend’s misery was the main factor that ruined the week for me.
+A few other circumstances conspired to make it a difficult week; most notably, rain was pouring down when we arrived, and it rained for at least part of every day we were there, but my friend’s misery was the main factor that ruined the week for me.
 Later, my memories of the week were painted with sadness, and I stayed home from camp the next year.
 It was two years later before I had any desire to try the experience again.
-I’m glad I did–I loved it and kept going almost all the way through high school, and now I have wonderful memories of camp.
-But that first year was almost enough to keep me from experiencing any of it.
+I’m glad I did.
+I loved it and kept going almost all the way through high school.
+Now I have wonderful memories of camp, but that first year was almost enough to keep me from experiencing any of it.

 Emotions Affect The People Around Us

 So here’s my point: our emotional experiences and expressions affect the people around us.
 This is as true for adults as it is for children.
 In fact, our influence as grown-ups is generally far greater, so our emotional expressions have more power and make a greater impact on more people.
 Plus, as adults we have far more capability to choose the ways we express our emotions and to change the thought patterns that produce our emotional responses.
 Although we often think of emotions as outside our control, we are capable of making choices and managing our emotions and the behavior they produce — and the choices we make are never about us alone.
 They always affect other people, even when no one else happens to be in the same room.

 Emotions are Contagious

 “Emotions are contagious,” says psychologist Sherrie Bourg Carter.
 We pass our emotions along to others without even trying — and, she points out, we’re often unaware that we’re spreading emotions or picking them up from the people around us.
 Like other forms of contagion, the process is often passive and unconscious — but it doesn’t have to be either.
 We can become more aware of what we’re spreading, and we can take responsibility for our own agency.

 So what are you passing along?
 How much do you think about the ways your emotions influence others — and the ways they influence your own behavior?